ddhartma/Machine-Vision/README.md

 ### Fast R-CNN <a id="fast_r_cnn"></a>
 - From 2015 (Ross Girshnick, UC Berkeley)
-- In normal R-CNN: In step 2 the CNN algorithm runs through multiple times for each ROI --> Unnecessary step
+- In a normal R-CNN: The CNN algorithm of step 2 is repeated multiple times for each ROI --> Unnecessary
 - Here:
-    - Step 1 as in R-CNN
+    - Step 1: Do the same as in R-CNN.
-    - Step 2: CNN takes a single look at the whole image and extracted features are used simultaneously for all ROIs.
+    - Step 2: CNN takes a single look at the whole image and extracted features are simultaneously used for all ROIs.
 Last layer of CNN draws a vector of features.
     - Step 3: Fully connected network, input: feature vector and ROIs.
 This network learns to concentrate only on features in ROIs and outputs:
         - A Softmax probability over object classes
         - A boundary box regressor (to refine the location of ROI)